gokadin/ai-backpropagation/README.tex.md

 $$ y_{kt} = f_k(x_{kt}) = x_{kt} $$

-Once the inputs have been propagated through the network, we can calculate the error:
+Once the inputs have been propagated through the network, we can calculate the error.
+If we have multiple associations, we simply sum the error of each association.

 $$ E = \sum^{T}_{t = 1} E_t = \frac{1}{2} \sum^{T}_{t = 1} (y_{kt} - y\prime_{kt})^2 $$